-- 200g/1& 2/3 cups chickpea/gram flour
+- 200g/1 2/3 cups chickpea/gram flour

-- 450ml warm water
+- 500ml/2 cups warm water

-- 75g/about 5-6 whole artichoke hearts, sliced (tin or jar)
+- Around 5-6 whole artichoke hearts, sliced (tin or jar)

 - 1/2 red onion finely sliced (optional)

-- 1 tbsps capers
+- 1-2 tbsp capers

 Did you know that 30DayVegan is run by a charity?